-Opt Out of Turning Off Community-Specific Setting for Guest Users to See Other Members (Critical Update)
+Opt Out of Turning Off Community-Specific Setting for Guest Users to See Other Members (Previously Released Update)

-Where: This change applies to Salesforce orgs with active public communities in Enterprise, Essentials, Unlimited, Performance, and Developer editions.
+Where: The update is visible in Salesforce orgs with active public communities in Enterprise, Essentials, Unlimited, Performance, and Developer editions.

 How: Before Winter ’20, the Community User Visibility setting, when enabled, allowed guest users and authenticated community users to see each other within the community.
 In the Winter ’20 release, we introduced a new community-specific setting, Let guest users see other members of this community, that lets admins control guest user visibility independently from community user visibility.